6amTech

 Table: Difference between eCommerce website & normal website test cases

-Some of the Most Important Test Cases for Your eCommerce Website
+Top 134 Important Test Cases for Your eCommerce Website

 Here are some test cases for eCommerce website:

-1. Registration & Login Test
+1. Registration & Login Test Cases

 Login or registration is the entrance to your eCommerce website.
 If anything goes wrong here, customers will lose interest forever!
 This test checks if it’s easy for customers to create accounts and log in.
 It assures that the registration form is simple and clear, asking for necessary details like name and email.